predatorx7/flutter_packages/when_async_flutter/README.md

 # when_async_flutter

-Contains widgets, notifiers, etc to work with asynchronous computations.Contains widgets, notifiers, etc to work with asynchronous computations.
+Contains widgets, notifiers, etc to work with asynchronous computations.
+Helps with easy consumption of such computations in a flutter widget.

 ## Getting Started